priteshrnandgaonkar/Sonar/docs/getting-started.md

 end
 ```

 and install the dependencies by running `pod install`.
+Add `-DFB_SONARKIT_ENABLED=1` in compiler flag.
 When you open the Xcode workspace file for your app, you now can import and initialize Flipper in your AppDelegate.
+Also change the extension of AppDelegate from `.m` to `.mm`

 ```objective-c
 #import <FlipperKit/FlipperClient.h>